bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

     \tag{18}

-However, for example, if you are dealing with angular kinetic energy (such as a swinging pendulum) and using those coordinates then you'll end up with `angular momentum <https://en.wikipedia.org/wiki/Angular_momentum>`__ instead.
+However, for example, if you are dealing with angular kinetic energy (such as a swinging pendulum) and using those coordinates, then you'll end up with `angular momentum <https://en.wikipedia.org/wiki/Angular_momentum>`__ instead.
 In any case, all we need to know is Equation 17.
 Substituting it into our (often) total energy equation (Equation 15) and re-writing in terms of only